AIA Tours: land

 View Detailed Itinerary

-(B)= Breakfast, (L)= Lunch, (R)= Reception, (D)= Dinner
+B)= Breakfast, (L)= Lunch, (R)= Reception, (D)= Dinner

-Tuesday, January 30, 2024: Depart home
+Tuesday, February 18, 2025: Depart home

-Wednesday, January 31: Arrive Cairo, Egypt | Private transfer to hotel in Giza
+Wednesday, February 19: Arrive Cairo, Egypt | Private transfer to hotel in Giza

 You will be met upon arrival at Cairo’s airport and transferred to Giza’s historic Mena House, a palatial hotel set amid forty acres of gardens, with magnificent views of the adjacent Great Pyramid of Khufu (Cheops).
 Gather for dinner at the hotel.
-Overnight at the 5-star Marriott Mena House hotel in Pyramid View rooms for five nights.
+Overnight at the 5-star Marriott Mena House hotel in Pyramid View rooms for four nights.
 (D)

-Thursday, February 1: Giza Plateau | Welcome dinner
+Thursday, February 20: Giza Plateau | Welcome reception and dinner

 Spend the morning exploring the Giza Plateau, including the Great Pyramid of Khufu; Eastern Cemetery, with its vibrantly-decorated mastaba of Meresankh III; mortuary temple of Khufu; timeless Sphinx; and nearby Valley Temple of Khafra.
 After lunch at a nearby restaurant we return to our hotel.
 This evening we gather for a welcome reception and dinner with our three expert trip leaders: AIA lecturer/host, Egyptology guide, and tour manager.
 (B,L,R,D)

-Friday, February 2: National Museum of Egyptian Civilization OR Grand Egyptian Museum
+Friday, February 21: National Museum of Egyptian Civilization OR the Grand Egyptian Museum | Dinner at the Grand Egyptian Museum

-Saturday, February 3: Saqqara | Ramses Wissa Wassef Art Centre
+Saturday, February 22: Saqqara | Ramses Wissa Wassef Art Centre

-Sunday, February 4: Egyptian Museum or Grand Egyptian Museum
+Sunday, February 23: Egyptian Museum or the Grand Egyptian Museum | Fly to Luxor

 We will spend a full day visiting the historic and renowned Egyptian Museum (formally known as the Museum of Egyptian Antiquities) to see treasures of the pharaohs, including magnificent artifacts from the royal tombs of Tanis.
-Alternatively, if the Grand Egyptian Museum (GEM) is open, we will see more of the GEM’s collections not seen on Friday, February 2nd.
-(B,L,D)
+Alternatively, if the Grand Egyptian Museum is open, we will see more of the GEM’s collections not seen on Friday.
+After our museum visit, we transfer to the airport for our evening flight to Luxor.
+Upon arrival, we check-in and enjoy dinner at our historic, luxurious hotel located on the banks of the Nile in the city center, near Luxor Temple and the bazaar.
+We stay in the original and more luxurious wing that has hosted royalty and celebrities for over a century.
+Overnight at the 5-star Sofitel Winter Palace Luxor Hotel (Old Wing) for five nights.(B,L,D)

-Tuesday, February 6: Karnak | Luxor Temple
+Monday, February 24: Karnak | Luxor Temple

-Thursday, February 8: Valley of the Kings | Deir el Bahari
+Tuesday, February 25: Valley of the Kings | Deir el Bahari

 In the Valley of the Kings, our morning exploration includes several royal tombs, including the legendary Tomb of Tutankhamen and the spectacular Tomb of Seti I. Continue on to the stunning mortuary temple of Hatshepsut at Deir el Bahari, including the Third Terrace Sanctuary of Amun with its beautifully preserved painted decoration and two newly opened sanctuaries featuring representations of Senenmut, Hatshepsut’s architect.
 Return to our hotel and then gather for dinner.
 (B,L,D)

-Friday, February 9: Valley of the Queens | Deir el Medina | Esna | Embarkation
+Thursday, February 27: Valley of the Queens | Deir el Medina | Tomb of Ramose | Luxor bazaar

-Saturday, February 10: El Kab | Edfu | Sailing the Nile
+Saturday, March 1: El Kab | Edfu | Sailing the Nile

 Enjoy a leisurely breakfast onboard before visiting El Kab, one of the oldest settlements of Upper Egypt and now a famous necropolis with remarkable tombs of nobles and army generals.
 Continue to the city of Edfu for a tour of the Ptolemaic Temple of Horus, Egypt’s most complete and best-preserved temple.
 Return to our dahabiyas and relax as we sail up the Nile.
 This evening, enjoy an onboard dinner of Egyptian specialties presented with a performance of local music and dancing.
 (B,L,D)

-Sunday, February 11: Gebel el-Silsila | Kom Ombo | Sailing the Nile
+Sunday, March 2: Gebel el-Silsila | Kom Ombo | Sailing the Nile

 Set out this morning to visit Gebel el-Silsila, located at the narrowest point along the entire length of the Nile.
 It was the location of a major New Kingdom sandstone quarry and workshop, where artifacts and tombs have been discovered.
 Sail onward to the twin Temples of Sobek and Horus at Kom Ombo, including a visit to the magnificent (though small), new Crocodile Museum.
 Continue cruising to Aswan, and partake in a final gala dinner onboard.
 (B,L,D)

-Monday, February 12: Aswan: Disembarkation, Philae, Nubia Museum
+Monday, March 3: Aswan: Disembarkation, Philae, Nubia Museum

-Tuesday, February 13: Elephantine Island | Aswan
+Tuesday, March 4: Elephantine Island | Aswan

 Embark feluccas (small, traditional sailing vessels) to visit the archaeological site on Elephantine Island.
 Then we take a motor boat ride through the Nile cataract for lunch at a Nubian restaurant.
 This afternoon, enjoy a walk through Aswan’s suq, the most charming and traditional of the markets in Egypt, where one can find interesting Nubian ethnographic items such as baskets, pottery, and scarves that are unique to the Aswan area.
 We return to the hotel and gather for dinner.
 (B,L,D)

-Wednesday, February 14: At leisure in Aswan | Farewell dinner
+Wednesday, March 5: At leisure in Aswan | Farewell reception and dinner

 Today is at leisure, to relax at our luxurious hotel overlooking the famous cataracts of Aswan.
 Enjoy a final lecture with generous time for Q&A with both Stephen Harvey and our local Egyptology guide.
 This evening we gather for a farewell reception and dinner at our hotel hosted by our trio of leaders.
 (B,L,R,D)

-Thursday, February 15: Fly to Abu Simbel | Fly to Cairo
+Thursday, March 6: Fly to Abu Simbel | Fly to Cairo

 Transfer to the airport early this morning for a short flight to Abu Simbel, where we visit the two world famous and fantastic rock-cut temples of Ramesses II (built to honor himself and his queen, Nefertari).
 Moved when the Aswan High Dam was built, they are a marvel of ancient and modern engineering.
 Transfer to the airport for a short flight to Aswan and our connecting flight to Cairo, where we check-in to our luxurious airport hotel featuring fully soundproofed rooms.
 Dinner is at our hotel.
 Overnight at the 5-star Le Méridien Cairo Airport hotel.
 (B,L,D)